Innov8ion-developer/SAP_iRPA_Assignments/README.md

 ```

 #### Step 7: Build, run & test project
+First, press the Build button in the icon bar.
+This will generate all the objects required to run the project.

 Now everything is in place to run a test.
 Press the Debug button on the icon bar.
 This will open & load the project in the Desktop Debugger.
 Wait untill the project is running.
 Now go to your windows taskbar and click the Desktop Agent icon.
 Click your workflow name in the list.
 This will run the project.
 A popup should appear with the email content in it.

 ![Run and test](https://github.com/Innov8ion-developer/SAP_iRPA_Assignments/blob/master/img/1_Run_and_Test_Project.png)